 Do your teeth ever feel fuzzy or rough?
 If so, you may be leaving behind dental plaque on your teeth.
 Plaque loves to eat sugar and uses it to produce cavity-causing acid.
 You may especially feel plaque on your teeth after eating sugary foods.

 Our dentists in Grand Rapids MI want to help you maintain a healthy smile.
 We offer teeth cleanings, oral examinations, and other preventive dentistry to our patients.
-To schedule your next teeth cleaning with Contemporary Family Dental, call (616) 209-3969.
+Feel free to reach out and schedule an appointment with Contemporary Family Dental online or give us a call at (616) 209-3969.